moritzzimmer/terraform-aws-lambda/examples/with-sns-subscriptions/README.md

-# Example with SNS event
+# Example with SNS subscriptions

-Creates an AWS Lambda function subscribed to a SNS topic.
+Creates an AWS Lambda function subscribed to SNS topics.

 ## requirements